nba

 Boston Celtics legend Robert Parish believes Michael Jordan wouldn’t have won anything without a key teammate in Chicago—and it’s not Scottie Pippen.

-Michael Jordan #23 of the Chicago Bulls looks on during the game.
+Michael Jordan during a Chicago Bulls game.

 Widely regarded as one of the greatest players in NBA history, Michael Jordan led the Chicago Bulls to six championships during the 1990s, forming an iconic duo with Scottie Pippen.
 But according to Hall of Famer and Boston Celtics great Robert Parish, Jordan’s success wouldn’t have happened without another crucial figure.